daniellawson9999/online-decision-transformer/README.md

 # Online Decision Transformer

 Unofficial implemenation of [Online Decision Transformer](https://arxiv.org/abs/2202.05607) for MuJoCo robotics experiments.
+Please reach out if mistakes are found or you have any questions.

 ## Overview